 The biggest issue you will face in your car accident claim if you experience delayed symptoms is that many insurance companies will argue they are not connected to the crash.
 Mainly if you chose not to be seen by a medical professional immediately after the or at least as soon as the symptoms begin to manifest, this can cause a difficult battle in getting compensation for your injuries.
 That is why it is imperative to seek medical attention within a reasonable period of time after an accident.

-If you or a loved one has experienced delayed car crash symptoms, contact an experienced Car Accident Lawyer in West Palm Beach to help you file a claim.
+If you or a loved one has experienced delayed car crash symptoms, contact an experienced Car Accident Lawyer to help you file a claim.